 For a local setup, your MCP client launches Fluxmail over stdio when it needs it.
 If you want remote access or a shared instance, the Docker image serves the same tools over Streamable HTTP.

 Fluxmail uses SQLite for local state.
 OAuth tokens and mailbox passwords are encrypted at rest with AES-256-GCM.
-Your Gmail connection uses a Google OAuth app that you own, and you choose the machine or server where Fluxmail runs.
+The CLI includes managed Gmail OAuth and a bundled local OAuth client.
+You can also use your own Google credentials.
+In every case, you choose the machine or server where Fluxmail runs.

 You also choose what each agent is allowed to do.
 A connection can be read-only, read-write without sending, or full access.
 Custom permissions can separate reading, drafting, organizing, sending, trashing, and permanent deletion.